MajPaji/Milestone-Project-2/README.md

 achievements available for people and makes it especially interesting for the new generation and young people.
 So, what could be better than having a T-shirt which has a NASA picture on it, and you have learned about it before you put it on your T-Shirt? this feels awesome.

-This website aims to make it possible that one can search and choose the picture that one would like from NASA public shared images, also learn a few words about the picture, and put it on your customized T-shirt that fits the best.
+This website aims to make it possible that you can search and choose the picture that you would like from NASA public shared images, also learn a few words about the picture, and put it on your customized T-shirt that fits the best.